 Here are just a few of the many online resources offering helpful restaurant and travel tips.

-publishes The Essential Gluten-Free Restaurant Guide, a directory that contains over 5,000 gluten-free establishments, including more than 80 chains.
+• Triumph Dining publishes The Essential Gluten-Free Restaurant Guide, a directory that contains more than 5,000 gluten-free establishments, including 80-plus chains.
 Triumph also sells a product guide and dining cards in many languages.
+Visit www.triumphdining.com.

-founded by celiac Kim Koeller, specializes in tools and tips for dining out and traveling.
+• Gluten-Free, founded by celiac Kim Koeller, specializes in tools and tips for dining out and traveling.
 Passport’s strengths are its international focus and hi-tech iPhone and iPod applications.
-The company devotes one site to gluten-free diets and another to food allergies.
+Website: www.glutenfreepassport.com.

-is a website published by a Maine family that has six members with celiac disease.
-Launched in 1997, it’s chock-full of information on dining, traveling, products, diet, cooking and even medications.
+• See also www.clanthompson.com, a website published by a Maine family that has six members with celiac disease.
+Launched in 1997, it’s chock-full of information on dining, traveling, products, diet, cooking, and even medications.